How do I send in a Donation Request?

 When is your harvest?

 Harvest takes place Late September, early October.
-Check the Events page of our website or Facebook if you would like to volunteer.
+Please keep a look out on our Facebook page for any harvest related posts, if you would like to volunteer.

 Are you handicapped accessible?

 We are wheelchair accessible.
 Handicapped parking is on the left side of the winery right next to the door to the large tasting room.
 It is very accessible as there are no stairs to negotiate.